 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 We manage our capital in order to meet short term business requirements, through preparation and management of detailed budgets, taking into account cash flows from operations, expected capital expenditures and our holdings of cash and cash equivalents.
 We may from time to time have to issue additional Common Shares to ensure there is sufficient capital to meet our long-term objectives.
-Our financial liabilities of trade payables and accrued liabilities are payable within a 30-day period and are expected to be funded from the available balance of cash and short-term investments, with the exception of the 10% finder's fee that will be payable upon the receipt of the First Anniversary Payment.
+Our financial liabilities of trade payables and accrued liabilities are payable within a 30-day period and are expected to be funded from the available balance of cash and short-term investments, with the exception of a 10% finder's fee payable on future staged payments from the sale of the TV Tower property in Türkiye (the "Orta Truva Transaction").